SCastanedaMunoz/Homework-Code-Refactoring/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+# Refactoring

+Code has been refactored to meet quality standards and be more a more intuitive experience when developers come and take a look inside.
+Styling has been greatly simplified and consized for the current needs of the project.
+HTML Code has been formatter and provided specific semantic elements to describe sections as needed.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.